kubos/kubos/docs/os-docs/working-with-the-bbb.rst

 Kubos Linux is currently configured to support the I2C standard-mode speed of 100kHz.

-For examples and instructions, see the :doc:`../apis/kubos-hal/i2c` and :doc:`../apis/kubos-hal/i2c_api` documents.
+For examples and instructions, see the :doc:`I2C HAL documentation <../apis/kubos-hal/i2c-hal/index>`.

 SPI
 ~~~